jcanton/jcanton/README.md

 ## I'm an engineer, coder and tinkerer

-- 🔭 I'm currently a post-doctoral researcher at [ETH Zurich](https://iac.ethz.ch/group/climate-and-water-cycle.html)
+- 🔭 I'm currently a researcher at [ETH Zurich](https://iac.ethz.ch/group/climate-and-water-cycle.html)
-- 🌱 I’m currently learning about clouds and climate
+- 🌱 I’m learning about clouds and climate change, kotlin and android development
-- 🥅 2021 Goals: get a permanent job 🤣
 - ⚡ Fun facts: I love running and playing guitar

 ### Connect with me